saraNasser4/apple_landing_page/README.md

 ## Adding my Valuable Assets
 So, let's start clean so I added all of the images and vidoes I will need and also added the font looks neat

+## Adding Stylish Navbar
+since this is the first thing you glince on it in any web page so started with making one stylish and kinda simple